daravi/linux-insides/Misc/linux-misc-3.md

 * `main` - the main function;
 * `printf` - the function from the [glibc](https://en.wikipedia.org/wiki/GNU_C_Library) library. `main.c` does not know anything about it for now either.

 What can we understand from the output of `nm` so far?
-The `main.o` object file contains the local symbol `main` at address `0000000000000000` (it will be filled with correct address after is is linked), and two unresolved symbols.
+The `main.o` object file contains the local symbol `main` at address `0000000000000000` (it will be filled with the correct address after it is linked), and two unresolved symbols.
 We can see all of this information in the disassembly output of the `main.o` object file:

 ```
 $ objdump -S main.o